rafdewes/HyperMTL/README.md

 ## Semantics

 We assume interval semantics for the traces, meaning the value of `x` is constant until the next timestamp.

+## Acknolewdgements

+This implementation was built for my thesis Monitoring Real-Time Hyperproperties.

+Reelay was created by Dogan Ulus ([Online monitoring of metric temporal logic using sequential networks](https://arxiv.org/abs/1901.00175)).